leeleelee3264/old-blog/_posts/2020-09-18-java-checkunckeck-exception.md

 ![%5BSpring%5D%20Mybatis%20Exception%20Handling%20e0a1e27c763c4302bb70b3efb85274e1/checked_unchecked.png](/assets/img/post/checked_unchecked.png)

 Java use Throwable type when something goes wrong.
-The highest type Throwable then seperate to three pieces.
+The highest type Throwable then separate to three pieces.
 Error, Checked Exception and Unchecked Exception.
 Error is just error.
 We cannot actually do something with error.
 It means, we don't have to (and can't) handle error.
 Then what about unchecked exception and checked exception?

 > Checked Exception at Compile time, Unchecked Exception at Run time.

 ## Checked Exception

 If I want to run program, I have to compile code first.
 (Compiling is like translating.
-Translating human friendly language such as Java, C, Python to computer friendlt language which contains 0 and 1) If I make a mistake like opening not exsiting file, using not existing class or method then compiler will tell me 'Hey, this part is weird.
+Translating human friendly language such as Java, C, Python to computer friendly language which contains 0 and 1) If I make a mistake like opening not exist file, using not existing class or method then compiler will tell me 'Hey, this part is weird.
 I can't compile with these guys'.
 What should I do next?
 Without any choice, I must fix it.
 If not, I won't be able to run the program I made.
 Straight forwardly, **checked exception will be checked by compiler at the very first time**.

 ## Unchecked Exception

-On the other hand, compiler can't catch unchcked excption which will happen in the future.
+On the other hand, compiler can't catch unchecked exception which will happen in the future.
 And I also can't catch them either.
-I can olny predict and try to prevent code from exception with Exception handling. **These are happend when program is actually running**.
+I can only predict and try to prevent code from exception with Exception handling. **These are happend when program is actually running**.
 We have certain rules about programming.
-Using legal argument, not accessing out of arrays, casting variable with proper  casting method, not using null as value etc. However, these kind of exception sometimes happends due to client passing wrong value, server using mistaken code ect.
+Using legal argument, not accessing out of arrays, casting variable with proper  casting method, not using null as value etc. However, these kind of exception sometimes happens due to client passing wrong value, server using mistaken code ect.
 We shell see them after running program.

 And here is the point!
 Can you see SQLException under Exception tree?
 SQLException is one of checked exception.
 And it's today's topic.
 Now let's dig in to SQLException.

 # SQLException and DataAccessException

 I was a bit confused about the fact SQLException is checked exception.
 What I understand is that checked exception always pop up at compiler time.
 But in my ordinary code, exception related to sql pop up run time and compiler time both.
 When I miss or don't configure setting about sql, compiler give me lots of error and stop right there.
 It were mostly about connection with spring and sql.
-On the other hand, If I made bad sql grammer or try to use unvalid value in sql sentence, then I got runtime exception.
+On the other hand, If I made bad sql grammar or try to use invalid value in sql sentence, then I got runtime exception.
 I didn't get value I'd expected, but program was still running.
 I did some research and found out there are **SQLException and DataAccessException** in spring.
 SQLException is checked exception and DataAccessException implements RuntimeException.

 ```java
 org.springframework.dao